Hi friend and Welcome!

 impedance: 32 Ohm

 headband: cushion with fabric coating

 One thing that you should know right off the bat is that the chord on these headphones feels really cheap, and isn’t long enough.
 Almost a universal consensus with the HD 419, it’s an issue that stands out the most.
 As for comfort, these get very high praise, and it’s honestly the saving grace from an otherwise very mediocre offering from Sennheiser.

 Some complained that they broke down anywhere from a week after purchase, to a few months.
 The construction is is a bit of a mixed bag.
 Some liked it, others didn’t.
 Another prominent complaint is that the “noise cancelling feature” is a bit misleading.
-They aren’t true noise cancelling headphones, so buyer be weary.
+They aren’t true noise cancelling headphones, so buyers be wary.
 The ear-cups on this model were another glaring complaint.
-A lot of people said they are way too small, and seem to be only meant for children or people with tiny ears/heads.
+A lot of people said they are way too small and seem to be only meant for children or people with tiny ears/heads.

 Check out my Sennheiser HD 202 Review!

 - Very comfortable.
 This was the biggest praise for the 419.

 - Great sound-stage in this price range, and for a closed back model.
 What is Soundstage?